SKrotkih/MyRecipes/README.md

 # Some iOS Cocoa Layout Job interview Questions in practice

-The some job interview questions will be explained on very simple application called MyRecipes where you can manage your favorite recipes.
+The some job interview questions will be explained with a very easy example called MyRecipes where you can manage your favorite recipes.

+The letter was published [here](https://medium.com/@sergeykrotkih/some-ios-cocoa-layout-job-interview-questions-in-practice-d371c70cbbb5)

-## What is the difference between Xib and Nib files?
+## What is difference between Xib and Nib files?

-  Let’s create a new Xcode project.
-Call it MyRecipes.
+Let’s create a new Xcode project called MyRecipes:

 <img alt="picture 1" align="center" src="/Resources/picture 1.png">

+Enter into the new project.
 Rename ViewController to RecipesViewController.
-Open main.storyboard Select ViewController.
-Select RecipesViewController on the Identity Inspector.
+Open main.storyboard.
+Select ViewController.
+Choice RecipesViewController on the Identity Inspector.
 Add UITableView to the view controller.
 Make shure the table view has just one Prototype Cell.
-Let's call it 'cell'.
+Let’s call it ‘cell’:

 <img alt="picture 1" align="center" src="/Resources/picture 2.png">